Longneck Lagoon Environmental Education Centre

 https://sites.google.com/education.nsw.gov.au/geo-yr11-humanenviro/home

-Year 11 Biology Modules 3 or 4
+Year 11 Biology Modules 3 & 4

-The fieldwork undertaken during this excursion supports Module 3 (Biological diversity) or Module 4 (Ecosystem dynamics).
+The fieldwork undertaken during this excursion supports Module 3 (Biological diversity) and Module 4 (Ecosystem dynamics).
 The excursion enables students to investigate the interrelationships of organisms with their environment and experience a range of fieldwork methodologies.
 Organising teachers are to select the contextual focus for the excursion from the topics below:

-• Microbats of Western Sydney
+• Microbats of Western Sydney.

 • Green and Golden Bell Frog.